babylonlabs-io/finality-provider/docs/send-finality-vote.md

 Finality providers submit votes to finalize blocks on the consumer chain.
 This document specifies the process of submitting finality votes.

-## Internal State

-The finality provider maintains two critical persistent states:

-- Last voted height
-- Last processed height

-### Last voted height

-Tracks the most recent height for which a finality vote was successfully submitted.
-This prevents duplicate voting on previously voted heights.

-### Last processed height

-Tracks the most recent height for which a voting decision was made (whether the decision was to vote or not).
-By definition, `LastProcessedHeight >= LastVotedHeight` always holds.

 ## Submission Process

+### Internal State

+The finality provider maintains a persistent state variable `lastVotedHeight` to track the most recent height where a finality vote was successfully submitted This is to prevent voting for a previously voted height.

 ### Bootstrapping

-To determine the initial processing height:
+To determine the initial processing height `startHeight`:

-1. Query consumer chain for `lastFinalizedHeight` (`0` if no finalized blocks)
+1. Query consumer chain for:
-2. Query consumer chain for `finalityActivationHeight`:
+   - `lastFinalizedHeight` (defaults to `0` if no blocks are finalized)
+   - `finalityActivationHeight`
-3. Query `lastVotedHeightRemote` from consumer chain (`0` if no votes are sent)
+   - `lastVotedHeightRemote` (defaults to `0` if no votes exist)

-4. Synchronize local state:
+2. Synchronize local state:
-   - Ensure local `lastVotedHeight` and `lastProcessedHeight` ≥ `lastVotedHeightRemote`
+   - Verify local `lastVotedHeight` >= `lastVotedHeightRemote`
-5. Begin processing at:
-   - `max(lastProcessedHeight + 1, lastFinalizedHeight + 1, finalityActivationHeight)`
+   - If verification fails, update local state to match remote

+3. Calculate starting height based on reward distribution policy:
+   - If rewards are available for already finalized blocks:

+     ```go
+     startHeight = max(lastVotedHeight + 1, finalityActivationHeight)
+     ```

+   - If rewards are only for unfinalized blocks:

+     ```go
+     startHeight = max(lastFinalizedHeight + 1, finalityActivationHeight)
+     ```

+The choice between using `lastVotedHeight` or `lastFinalizedHeight` depends on the consumer chain's reward distribution mechanism.
+Use `lastVotedHeight` if the chain allows collecting rewards for already finalized blocks.
+Otherwise, use `lastFinalizedHeight` to only process unfinalized blocks.

 ### Normal Submission Loop

-After the finality provider is bootstraped, it continuously monitors for new blocks.
+After the finality provider is bootstrap, it continuously monitors for new blocks from a trusted full node of the consumer chain.
 For each new block, it performs these validation checks:

 1. Block hasn't been previously processed
 2. Block height exceeds finality activation height